bsubbaraman/ABSR/posts/blair_post_wk11.md

 This is how a prince of blue becomes a pain devil.

-#### Bluets (parabolic)
-“You cannot step into the same river twice”—a heartening anthem, without a doubt.

-My Thought has thought itself through and reached a Pure Idea.

-A friend had been in an accident.

-When I looked up you were escaping on a skiff, suddenly wanted.

-Duras did not think of alcohol as a false god, but rather as a kind of placeholder, a squatter in the space made by God’s absence.

-Goethe describes blue as a lively color, but one devoid of gladness.

-To be fair, this book will not tell you about any, either.

-But really this is like hoisting a harness onto an invisible horse.

-It was around this time that I first had the thought: we fuck well because he is a passive top and I am an active bottom.

-An appreciation, an affinity.

-“A spectacle and nothing strange a single hurt color and an arrangement in a system to pointing,” I read aloud, scanning the room for a face that also shows signs of being worried about hurt colors.

-Others, like Epicurus, proposed the inverse—that objects themselves project a kind of ray that reaches out toward the eye, as if they were looking at us (and surely some of them are).

 #### Foucault (linear)
 But the delicate mechanism of the passions must not be constrained in the same way or with the same insistence when they begin to improve; the punishment should diminish as it produces its effects.